-Council invited your feedback on the proposed amendment to the Planning Scheme Policy for Development Works.
+Council invited feedback on the proposed amendment to the Planning Scheme Policy for Development Works.

-The purpose and general effect of the proposed amendment to the Planning Scheme Policy for Development Works is to:-
+The purpose and general effect of the proposed amendment to the Planning scheme policy for development works was to:-

 - update the standards, specifications and procedures to guide the design, construction and delivery of new development asset infrastructure and works, including roads, stormwater, landscaping and recreation infrastructure;

 - update references and guidelines in the planning scheme policy;

 - include a new section for the delivery of local parks; and

 - make other consequential or administrative amendments.

 The proposed amendment was subject to public consultation from 2 November 2020 to 4 December 2020 (inclusive).

 The Public Notice was published on 31 October 2020.

 The proposed amendment and explanatory material can be downloaded and viewed below.